rahulpargi641/Realm-Rush/README.md

     - Cube Editor: An editor script for placing grid blocks (waypoints) only at integer coordinates, crucial for pathfinding, as it relies on integer coordinates.

  #### Game Design
      - Designed strategic level independently using provided assets.
      - Implemented an editor script(CubeEditor) to facilitate the placement of blocks (waypoints) with restricted integer coordinates.

-### Focus
+#### Focus
-    - Code Quality and Organization.
-    - Architecture Design for Flexibility and Scalability.
-    - Visually appealing, with soothing music and sound effects.
+    - Learning Custom pathfinding for analog grid based world.
+    - Get famalier with using data structures like dictionaries, lists.

 ### Gameplay Demonstration
     For a visual demonstration of the gameplay, watch video on YouTube.
  [Youtube Video Link](https://youtu.be/cmyqPkxtXsE)